 “There were a few reasons we chose to go all in on Google Cloud.
 First, Compute servers and Google Kubernetes Engine (GKE) are far more advanced than the competition and accommodate our heavy use of Dataflow to run our models,” says Logtenberg.
 “Also, Google Cloud’s own products specialize in high volumes of searchable text data, which parallel a lot of the technologies that we’ve built in-house, so there is strong strategic alignment.”

-At the recommendation of Google Cloud, Datastreamer engaged with SADA, a three-time Google Cloud Reseller Partner of the Year, to assist with cost saving measures and technical guidance.
+At the recommendation of Google Cloud, Datastreamer engaged with SADA, a three-time Google Cloud Reseller Partner of the Year, to assist with cloud cost saving measures and technical guidance.

 Datastreamer appreciates SADA’s ability to get to know the operations of its business in granular detail and provide expertise on a wide array of solutions.